 However, these bars are anything but boring.
-These are sweet, chocolate-y, and delicious.
+These are sweet, chocolatey, and delicious.
 And the healthy part is, yes, they are.
 Extremely healthy.
-Theses bars are sweet, but have no refined sugar.
+These bars are sweet but have no refined sugar.
 Instead, I used dates as a natural, healthy sweetener.

-Dates are naturally high in sugar, so they are an unrefined, whole food sweetener.
+Dates are naturally high in sugar, so they are unrefined, whole-food sweeteners.
 Dates are also naturally sticky, so they do double duty as a binder in bars like these hemp protein bars.
 They’re also high in fibre and potassium, so they bring a lot more than sweetness to a recipe.

 About Hemp Hearts

 Hemp is a species of the Cannabis plant but is not the same as marijuana.
 Hemp seeds do not contain any real amount of THC, the compound in marijuana that makes people high.